Completion of a Major and a Minor

 - Sociology 920 majors may not minor in Health and Society 502.

 Please check the requirements of the specific majors and minors you are considering.

 Any credits satisfying major requirements may also satisfy minor requirements and vice versa unless specifically prohibited by the particular major or minor program.

 Overlap between Major/Minor and Distribution Requirements

-Any credits satisfying major or minor requirements may be used to satisfy SAS liberal arts distribution requirements unless prohibited by the major or minor.
-Any credits satisfying SAS liberal arts distribution requirements may count toward a major or minor unless prohibited by the major or minor.
+Any credits satisfying major or minor requirements may be used to satisfy the SAS Core Curriculum unless prohibited by the major or minor.
+Any credits satisfying the SAS Core Curriculum may count toward a major or minor unless prohibited by the major or minor.

 Admission to the Major

 Certain majors offered by Professional Schools at Rutgers University New Brunswick may require separate admission; these schools include:

 - Edward J. Bloustein School of Planning and Public Policy

 - Mason Gross School of the Arts